cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 txhash: D2CCFD91452F8C144BB1E7B54B9723EE3ED85925EE2C8AD843392721D072B895
 ```

 You are prompted to confirm the transaction before signing and broadcasting.
-That's good.
+This is a good sign.

 The command output includes useful information such as `gas_used`.

 Now, check the balance of the student account again: